jessicarush/javascript-notes/recursion.md

 # Recursion

-A recursive function is a function that calls itself.
+A recursive function is a function that calls itself over and over until it reaches the *base case*.
+The base case is a way to return without makeing a recursive call.

 ## Table of Contents